-Comparisons among the six baselines provide insight to the extent some retail conditions impact the predicted risk of listeriosis.
-Two example comparisons follow to illustrate the impact of retail conditions on the predicted absolute risk estimates shown in Table 18.
+Comparisons among the six baselines provide insight about the extent to which some retail conditions impact the predicted risk of listeriosis.
+Two example comparisons follow, to illustrate the impact of retail conditions on the predicted absolute risk estimates shown in Table 18.